Maple-Cinnamon Butternut Squash

 Top or toss with any desired additions before serving (I love cranberries & pecans!)

-If buying pre-cubed squash from the produce section, use roughly 6-7 cups cubed (or alter other ingredients as needed.)
+*If buying pre-cubed squash from the produce section, use about 6 cups cubed (or alter other ingredients as needed.)
 It’s a forgiving recipe so don’t be too worried about precise measurements.

 Feel free to increase the maple syrup for an even sweeter taste, or add a dash of nutmeg.